 During Project operation, potentially hazardous materials will be used and stored onsite.
 The Project estimates that 1,000 gallons of diesel fuel, 60 gallons of hydraulic oil, 50 gallons of motor oil, 20 gallons of lubricating oils, and 1,000 gallons of propane will be used and stored onsite.
-These storage, transport, and use materials will comply with all Local, State, and Federal regulatory requirements.
+The storage, transport, and use materials will comply with all Local, State, and Federal regulatory requirements.
+The facility will be subject to the California Aboveground Petroleum Storage Act (APSA).
 Potential chemicals and contaminants used on-site is stored and disposed of following the recommendations of the manufacturer.
 The materials will be used for standard maintenance, but the Project does not include the routine transport or disposal of hazardous materials.
 Standard construction (BMPs) included in the SWPPP will reduce the potential for releasing construction-related fuels and other hazardous materials by controlling runoff from the Site and requiring proper disposal or recycling of hazardous materials.
-The impact is less than significant.